Eric Thibault

-Eric Thibault (born August 22, 1987) is an American professional basketball coach who is the associate head coach for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+Eric Dean Thibault (born August 22, 1987) is an American professional basketball coach who is the associate head coach for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
 Thibault previously spent 12 seasons as an assistant coach, associate head coach, and head coach for the Washington Mystics.

 College

 Thibault attended the University of Missouri for his undergraduate English degree and was a member of the all-male practice squad for the Missouri Tiger women's basketball team during his time.
 After spending three seasons as a practice player, Thibault moved into a graduate assistant role with the Tigers.

 Following one year as a graduate assistant at Missouri, the coaching staff there was let go and Thibault found another graduate assistant opportunity with Kim Barnes Arico and the St. John's Red Storm women's basketball team.

 Coaching career

 VCU Rams (2012–2013)

 Following his years as a graduate assistant, Thibault got his first assistant coaching job with the VCU Rams women's basketball team.
 Thibault only spent one year there before he left to go the WNBA coaching ranks.